Data transmission security

 Message security from network to senseparam server

-The communication from NB-IoT base stations via mobile operator to SENSEPARAM using IPsec (SIGFOX) or UDP with whitelisted IP (NB-IoT).
+The communication from NB-IoT base stations via mobile operator to SENSEPARAM using UDP with whitelisted IP at mobile operator side.

 Senseparam-Customer